Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## Acknowledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork by confirming me some lacking steps and references.
 - [2BitWizard](https://github.com/2BitWizard), original author, for bringing the project to fruition.
-Thanks also for sending me some early prototypes for testing, unfortunately long before I found time to dive into the project.
+Thanks also for sending me some early prototypes for testing, unfortunately at the same time I left all social networks and long before I found time and motivation to dive again into the project and make it.
 - [2BitToy](https://ko-fi.com/2bittoy/) for his great/neat camera mods.